BattleMage0231/dim/docs/documentation.md

 # s
 - saves the changes made to the document.

+# v
+- enters select mode from the current caret position

 # Escape
-- changes the mode of the editor to command mode if currently in insert mode
+- changes the mode of the editor to command mode if currently in insert or select mode
 - exits the editor if currently in command mode

+# General Notes
+- in debug mode, pressing ` automatically exists out of the program